oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.externalauth

     This read-only attribute is a boolean that specifies whether external authentication should be used.
-The default value is False.
+The default value is *False*.

     For standalone connections, external authentication occurs when the ``user`` and ``password`` attributes are not used.
-If these attributes, are not used, you can optionally set the ``externalauth`` attribute to True, which may aid code auditing.
+If these attributes, are not used, you can optionally set the ``externalauth`` attribute to *True*, which may aid code auditing.

     This attribute is only supported in python-oracledb Thick mode.